snowkylin/tensorflow-handbook/source/en/installation.rst

 ------------------------------------------------
 Before installing TensorFlow, we need to set up a proper environment with the following steps:

-1. Check if your computer has an NVIDIA graphics card and install the GPU version of TensorFlow in order to take advantages of its powerful capability of computation acceleration, or, just install CPU version if not so.
+1. Check if your computer has an NVIDIA graphics card and install the GPU version of TensorFlow in order to take advantages of its powerful capability of computation acceleration [#f1]_ , or, just install CPU version if not so.
 To be more specific, the CUDA Computing Capability of your graphics card that you can check on `NVIDIA official website <https://developer.nvidia.com/cuda-gpus/>`_ should not be less than 3.0.
 2. Install the Python environment.
 Anaconda is recommended.
 It is an open-source release version of Python that provides a full environment for scientific computation including common libraries such as NumPy and SciPy, or you can choose your favorite ones of course.
 Note that TensorFlow only supports Python Ver 3.X under Windows when we write this handbook.

    * You can choose to add the directory of Anaconda into the PATH (though not recommended by the installation wizard).
 It enables you to call all Anaconda commands under command line or Powershell directly.
 You can always call them under the Anaconda Prompt started in the Start Menu.